-The NHS Business Services Authority (NHSBSA) Student Services is responsible for administering the NHS Bursary Scheme to eligible medical and dental students.
-The Department of Health and Social Care (DHSC) and the Department for Education (DfE) share responsibility for the financial support for medical and dental students who are ordinarily resident in England.
+The NHS Business Services Authority (NHSBSA) Student Services is responsible for administering the NHS Bursary Scheme to eligible medical and dental students on behalf of the Department of Health and Social Care.

-NHS Bursary funding is administered to eligible students under the arrangements which will be set out in the NHS Bursary Scheme New Rules (Thirteenth Edition) for the academic year from 1 September 2024 to 31 August 2025.
+NHS Bursary funding is administered to eligible students under the arrangements set out in the NHS Bursary Scheme for the academic year from 1 September 2025 to 31 August 2026.